Eligibility Guidelines to Apply for GeoCorps Positions

 If you previously applied for the GeoCorps program but were not selected, or you were previously selected to participate in the program but you chose not to participate, you are encouraged to apply again this year or in the future.

-Application materials received (not sent, but received) after 11:59 p.m. on the posted deadlines are ineligible and will not be accepted.
+Application materials received (not sent, but received) after noon on the posted deadlines are ineligible and will not be accepted.
 Because GeoCorps applications are now entirely electronic, "received" means sucessfully entered into the online application database, or received and time-stamped in a GSA e-mail account.
 Partial or incomplete applications will not be considered in the selection process.
 It is the applicant’s responsibility to ensure that all materials are received on time.
 If an applicant missed the deadlines, they are encouraged to begin preparing for the next available GeoCorps season.
+The reason the deadline is at noon is to ensure that GSA staff are available to assist with potential last-minute technical difficulties.

 qualified candidate who meets all the GeoCorps eligibility requirements can apply for Guest Scientist positions.
 This includes past GeoCorps participants and those new to GeoCorps.